-Every council has a responsibility towards the proper maintenance and regulation of their services to the public.
-They legally have to follow strict and very important health and safety rules and regulations to protect members of the public from accidents and injuries.
+Every council has a responsibility to ensure the spaces under their control are safe for public use, so far as reasonably possible.
+Legally, they have to follow strict and important health and safety rules and regulations, such as the Occupiers’ Liability Act 1957, to protect members of the public from accidents and injuries.

-Local councils, administrative bodies representing local government, are responsible for providing various services in your local area, such as:
+Local councils are responsible for providing various services and maintaining different spaces in your local area, such as:

 - Social care